Get Started

 Our upcoming meditation retreats include:

-An Ignatian, Semi-Silent Overnight Retreat for Adults
+An Ignatian, Silent Overnight Retreat for Women

 Suggested Contribution: $280.00 per person